Learn Diaphragmatic Breathing and Change Your Life

 Ayurveda and Yoga are Sister Sciences

 Ayurveda is a way to know--through direct experience--the very nature of life.
-Breath, diaphragmatic breathing, and meditation are vehicles for that exploration of our expansive interior.
+Breath, diaphragmatic breathing, and meditation are vehicles for that exploration of our expansive inner landscape.

 “Veena has helped me so much!
 I had been struggling with fatigue for many years.
 I tried many things, read lots of books, advice, etc. Nothing worked, or very slight positive change over the years, but I was still struggling with the everyday.
 Then a couple months with Veena, I was stunned at how her customized Ayurveda approach worked!
 Not only did the fatigue go away, but I actually have renewed energy and feel so physically and mentally energetic!
 I am so grateful.
 I feel like I got living my life back.”